4 Effective Exercises For Using Role-Playing As A Sales Training Tool

 1. Consult experts

-First and foremost, before you embark on embedding new behaviours into your sales reps – you should consult an expert.
-This is because sales-role plays can be highly intense and complex to prepare.
-For this reason, we recommend that you use a sales expert with skills and experience around both sales training and also facilitation.
-For instance, they can provide advice around the format and objections of the session.
-As well as offering follow up advice for ensuring the learning retention of the sales reps.
+For this reason, we recommend that you use a sales expert with skills and experience in both sales training and also facilitation.
+For instance, they can provide advice about the format and objections of the session, as well as offer follow-up advice to ensure the retention of learning for the sales reps.

 2. Provide a refresher